Home / Information tab

 A practical exam consists of two parts:

-1. a yard test, where you will be asked to carry out examination tasks number 1, 2 and 7, that is:
+1. A yard test, where you will be asked to carry out examination tasks number 1, 2 and 7

 Item no.